gobbyo/IoT/docs/tutorial-dpsx509deviceenrollment.md

 - **Ease of use**.
 Certificates are easily managed and installed on IoT devices, which can make them easy to use and maintain.
 - **Scalability**.
 Certificates can be easily issued and revoked, which can make them well-suited for use in large-scale IoT deployments.

-Overall, x509 certificates are a useful tool for securing IoT devices and ensuring the authenticity and integrity of communications between devices.
+Overall, x509 certificates are a useful tool for securing IoT devices and ensuring the authenticity and integrity of communications between the cloud and IoT devices.

 [todo] Diagram needed.